-- People with unhealthy lifestyle choices including smoking, those with unhealthy diets, and who don’t exercise very much
+- People with unhealthy lifestyle choices including smoking, unhealthy diets and lack of exercise

 - People with poor psychological wellbeing, including depression

-Note that many of these categories may be tied to mental health struggles or an undiagnosed mental health condition, suggesting that building a mental health-friendly organization could be a powerful way to defend against presenteeism.
+Note that several points may be tied to mental health struggles or an undiagnosed mental health condition, suggesting that building a mental health-friendly organization could be the most powerful way to defend against presenteeism.

-Our “Corporate Sanity Guide” offers a handy step-by-step guide to adopting and implementing policies and procedures to support mental health across your organization.
+Our “Corporate Sanity Guide” helps you implement policies and procedures to support mental health across your organization.

 10 warning signs of presenteeism

-- Delivering a lower quality of work (e.g. fewer creative ideas, sloppiness, making more mistakes than normal)
+- 10. Delivering a lower quality of work

-Now that you know the dangers of presenteeism, its causes, and how to spot the signs, let’s move on to 5 ways to “presenteeism-proof” your organization.
+Now that you know the dangers of presenteeism, its causes, and how to spot the signs, let’s look at the 5 ways to “presenteeism-proof” your organization.